 Or type 2 diabetes, when applying for coverage, could have saved themselves a lot of money had they first applied for a no medical exam life insurance policy and then gone and seen their doctor for the first time in years.

-In other words, do let your life insurance application exam be the first time you learn that you aren’t in as good of shape as you think you are.
+In other words, do let your life insurance application exam be the first time you learn that you aren’t in as good shape as you think.

 #11.
 Don’t mess with the DMV.

-Another thing that a lot of folks won’t necessarily think will affect the “rate” or “price” they may end up having to pay for their life insurance is their driving record.
-This means that if you have multiple moving violations or a DUI for example, you may benefit from waiting a while before you apply for coverage.
+Another thing that many folks won’t necessarily think will affect the “rate” or “price” they may have to pay for their life insurance is their driving record.
+This means that if you have multiple moving violations or a DUI, you may benefit from waiting a while before you apply for coverage.

 Or…

-Better yet, you may want to purchase a short-term life insurance policy until which time you may be able to qualify for a better rate once your driving record improves.
+Better yet, you may want to purchase a short-term life insurance policy, at which time you can qualify for a better rate once your driving record improves.

-Also, point out that an individual may have his or her driving license suspended for “non-driving” offenses in some cases.
-Non-driving offenses such as unpaid parking tickets or maybe even failure to pay child support.
-In cases like these, many life insurance companies may choose to deny one’s applicant even though your suspension has nothing to do with actually driving poorly.
+We should also point out that sometimes people have their driving license suspended for “non-driving” offenses.
+Non-driving offenses include medical issues, unpaid parking tickets or even failure to pay child support.
+In cases like these, many life insurance companies may deny one’s applicant even though your suspension has nothing to do with driving poorly.
 This is why you don’t want to “mess” with the DMV.

 OK, so we started off our conversation by first talking about what “kind” of life insurance policy someone should think about buying when trying to save money on their life insurance.